mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

+= 4.0.6 =
+* YARPP's automatic display will not run on posts which include the HTML comment `<!--noyarpp-->` [by request](https://wordpress.org/support/topic/disabling-yarrp-on-specific-pages).

 = 4.0.5 =
 * [Bugfix](https://wordpress.org/support/topic/bug-in-upgrading-from-yarp-3_5_2b2): Some upgrade code would try to access the global $yarpp before it was properly initialized
 * Added experimental graph data method to the YARPP table cache class